 Almost dried up - the stream in Willowglen

-Temperatures have dropped to around 15C from 20C or more earlier in the week.
+Temperatures dropped yesterday to around 16C from 20C or more earlier in the week.

-There is a growing expectation of rain tomorrow morning, between 10am and 2pm, although Stornoway and the Outer Hebrides are forecast to escape the thunderstorms forecast for the mainland.
+Yesterday (Friday) there was a growing expectation of rain this morning (Saturday), between 10am and 2pm, although Stornoway and the Outer Hebrides were expected to escape the thunderstorms forecast for the mainland.